freshdirect/freshdirect.github.io/_elements/form-controls.md

       <li>Avoid using placeholder text to label a form element.
 Most browsers’ default rendering of placeholder text does not provide a high enough contrast ratio.</li>
       <li>Avoid breaking numbers with distinct sections (such as phone numbers, Social Security Numbers, or credit card numbers) into separate input fields.
 For example, use one input for phone number, not three (one for area code, one for local code, and one for number).
 Each field needs to be labeled for a screen reader and the labels for fields broken into segments are often not meaningful.</li>
       <li>Only show error validation messages or stylings after a user has interacted with a particular field.</li>
+      <li>If character restriction is applied, this needs to be disclosed to any customer using screen readers.</li>
     </ul>
   </div>
 </div>